altocodenl/tagaway/readme.md

 ### Todo alpha

-- Upload & import all pics/vids.
+- Re-run full import and make sure it's working well.
+- Fix memory leak in upload and complete upload.
+- Dates
-   - Check all dates.
+   - Script to export CSV to check all dates.
-   - if repeated picture has older date, add them to dates and use one of them as date?
+   - If repeated picture has older date, add them to dates and use one of them as date?
+- See if there's a way to detect whatsapp videos that look the same but are slightly different.
 - Review all invalid pics/vids.
+- Improve performance with click & double click when having a large amount of pictures.
 - Review fonts not loading in incognito FF
 - Refactor docs & code with unified terminology for pic/vid: Pics&Vids? pivs? pivids?

 - Reset dev & prod servers and start from scratch.
 - ac;log
    - Backup old ac;log, reset it.